kubernetes-sigs/kubectl-validate/README.md

 ## Drawbacks

 `kubectl-validate` suffers from similar drawbacks to other OpenAPI-based validation tools.
-For CRDs, users should expect a first class experience likely identical to how the server treats CRDs.
+For CRDs, users should expect a first-class experience likely identical to how the server treats CRDs.

 For Native Types, the OpenAPI definitions are a best-effort replication of the handwritten validation rules conducted by the apiserver.
-There is an ongoing effort to improve the quality of native type definitions, and eventually replace the handwritten rules.
+There is an ongoing effort to improve the quality of native types' definitions, and eventually replace the handwritten rules.
 As the improvements are made upstream, kubectl-validate will integrate them to make them available to all users.

-Bottom line is that users should expect nearly a seamless experience with CRDs, and great but constantly improving support for the builtin Kubernetes types.
+Bottom line is that users should expect nearly a seamless experience with CRDs, and great but constantly improving support for the built-in Kubernetes types.

 # Installation